 - Deadline for IB exams is May of the year prior to them

-If you wish to apply or need information, please contact your counselor in the Student Services Department.
+If you wish to apply or need more information, please contact your counselor.

 End of Course (EOC) Exams

-End of Course Exams (EOC) are taken in Algebra I, Geometry, Biology, U.S. History and Algebra 2.
+End of Course Exams (EOC) are taken in Algebra I, Geometry, Biology, and U.S. History.
 All tests are taken on the computer.
 Students are given the opportunity to take practice tests and use the tools provided on the computer.
-Depending on the year you enter 9th grade determines the factors of whether you have to pass the EOC or it is only 30% of your final grade in that course.
+EOCs are 30% of your final grade in that course.
 (Refer to graduation requirements to see details)

-Cell Phones are not allowed to be on the student's person during the actual test.
+Cell Phones are not allowed to be on the student's person while testing.
+This includes breaks.
 Please leave devices at home if at all possible.
-If seen using during testing, the device will be taken and sent to the Testing Center for the State and may not be returned.
+If seen using any electronic device during testing, the student's test will be invalidated.

 If you're serious about joining the military, then you must take the Armed Services Vocational Aptitude Battery (ASVAB).